ASE A5 Brakes Practice Test

 - C. Both A and B

 - D. Neither A or B

-Answer D is wrong.
 Answer C is correct.
+Both technicians are correct.